 No, interns are responsible for their own housing and relocation costs.

 We cannot offer a visa to work in the internship program.
-You must be eligible to work in the United States in order to be considered.
+You must be eligible to work in the United States in order to be considered for a paid position.

 Yes!
 The career pathway varies depending on whether you are a youth in high school or a post-high-school applicant.

 High school youth age 14 – 18 are required to volunteer at the Museum for at least 50 hours before becoming eligible to apply for a paid internship.
-Once they have completed this requirement, most high school students apply for the summer SciCORE Internship Program which is only open to high school volunteers.
+Once they have completed this requirement, most high school students apply for the Summer Youth Internship Program which is only open to high school volunteers.
 However, some high school volunteers apply for academic year internships.

 We require the 50 hours of volunteer service in order to familiarize students with the institution, help them develop valuable professional skill sets, and give them an appreciation for the culture and community of the Museum.
 For more information on this career pathway, please contact the internship program coordinator.

-Applicants who are in college, graduate school, or are adult career changers can apply for any internship listed below.
+Applicants who are in college, graduate school, or are adult career changers can apply for any available internship.

-At the conclusion of an internship, interns are welcome to apply for a job at the Museum.
+At the conclusion of an internship, interns are welcome to apply for any available jobs.

 Please contact the Internship Program Coordinator at email@example.com.

 Sign up to receive updates from the Museum of Science about upcoming exhibits, events, special offers and more!